wbmccool/dynamite-images/README.md

 <h2>Installation</h2>

-Simply create a Google App Engine app and deploy it, with your desired font files placed in the `fonts` folder and your images contained in the `img` folder
+Simply [create a Google App Engine app](https://github.com/bluestatedigital/dynamite-images/wiki/Install) and deploy it, with your desired font files placed in the `fonts` folder and any local images contained in the `img` folder (these require the use of the `local=1` parameter to access).

 In order to support uploads of files outside of the `img` folder (ie, to allow you to upload new base images without having to re-deploy the app each time)